“MacCready’s Lucky Cap” describes how MacCready met Daisy and left the Gunners.

 “Is there another mayor?
 C’mon, sugar, we gotta get while the getting is good.
 Is it yes or no?”

 Maybe she was full of crap, maybe she wasn’t.
 Goodneighbor wasn’t exactly safe, but neither was running around with the Gunners.
 There was no telling when another operation like this one would lead to killing more innocent people, or another reprimand would lead to disciplinary actions.
-He didn’t know how much longer he could control his smartass mouth, and he certainly didn’t trust these clowns not to get him killed on one of their “special ops,” one of these days.
+He didn’t know how much longer he could control his “smart-ass mouth,” and he certainly didn’t trust these clowns not to get him killed on one of their “special ops.”
 Then there’d be no one to find the cure for his son.

 “Alright, I’m in.
 Who am I working for?”

 “You can call me Daisy.
-I’ll take the road east, and wait for you under the first bridge.
+You get them busy with that boxcar, I’ll take the road east and wait for you under the first bridge.
 Don’t let me down.”

 Barnes answered.
 “Thanks, shit stain!
 I’ll grab all the good stuff before you can get there!”
 He laughed with that stupid, snorting guffaw that grated on MacCready’s nerves.